-- All First Year German courses were under review at the time this syllabus was being prepared.
-Details of the courses and electives available in 2003/2004 will be outlined in the German Departmental Handbook which can be obtained from the German Departmental Office (D321) at the start of the academic year. - Courses GER 1003, GER 1004, GER 1006 and GER 1007 are compulsory for all students.
-All other courses are electives.
-Students may take one elective course per semester only.
+- There may be changes to certain courses.
+Details of courses and electives available in 2004/2005 will be outlined in the German Departmental Handbook which can be obtained from the German Departmental Office (D321) at the start of the academic year. - Courses GER 1003, GER 1004, GER 1006 and GER 1007 are compulsory for all students.
+GER 1006 and GER 1007 take place throughout the year; GER 1003 and GER 1004 take place in Semester One.
+All other courses are electives and take place in Semester Two.
+Students must choose two electives.

-SECOND YEAR (GER 2000)
+Second Year (GER 2000)

-The second year of the BA programme aims at deepening students' overall competency in German and at training students' study skills to such an extent that they can cope in a German university environment.
+The Second Year of the BA programme aims at deepening students' overall competency in written and spoken German.
+By the end of this year, students' academic standard and level of study skills should, if they complete the year successfully, equip them to study in a German university environment.

-GER 2001 Language Classes (Textstunde)

-GER 2002 History of Germany (1750-1900)

-GER 2009 Resistance to the System
+GER 2001 Language Classes (Textstunde) GER 2009 Resistance to the System

-GER 2012 Introduction to German Opera

-GER 2015 Schnitzler
+GER 2016 Das dritte Reich

+GER 2017 Romantic Monsters and Thinking Machines

+GER 2018 Bauhaus: Designs For Life

+GER 2058 Trauma and Memory in Contemporary German Literature

 GER 2059 Introduction to Pragmatics and Discourse analysis

 Second Semester

 GER 2051 Language Classes (Textstunde)

 (Continuation of GER 2001)

-GER 2010 Goethes "Urfaust" und die Moderne

 GER 2011 Theories of Language Acquisition

 GER 2014 Einführung in das politische System der BRD

 GER 2063 Deutschland und Österreich heute

-GER 2064 Words Wörter Palayras
+GER 2065 Investigating Approaches to Language

+GER 2066 Volks- und Kunstmärchen der deutschen Romantik

+GER 2067 Dürrenmatt's Dectective Novels

+GER 2068 German Expressionism

 - All Second Year German courses were under review at the time this syllabus was being prepared.
-Details of courses and options available in 2003/2004 will be outlined in the German Departmental Handbook which can be obtained from the German Department Office (D321) from the end of June 2003. - Courses GER 2001 and GER 2051 are compulsory for all students. - Students have to choose a total of three options in the academic year, on aspects of the literature, linguistics, history and economy of the German speaking countries.
-Either two options may be taken in the first semester and one in the second semester or vice versa.
+Details of courses and options available in 2004/2005 will be outlined in the German Departmental Handbook which can be obtained from the German Department Office (D321) from the end of June 2004. - Courses GER 2001 and GER 2051 are compulsory for all students.

+- Students have to choose a total of three options in the academic year, on aspects of the literature, linguistics, history and economy of the German speaking countries.
+Either two options may be taken in the First Semester and one in the Second Semester or vice versa.
 It is not possible to choose three options in one semester. - All Second Year BA (International) students and Erasmus candidates will be required to participate in the course Deutschland und Österreich heute (GER 2063).

-FINAL YEAR (GER 3000)
+Final Year (GER 3000)

-The final year of the BA degree programme aims at teaching the German language and culture on a level that implements the expressed goal of the German Department (a) to train competent speakers of German who can express themselves fluently both in spoken and written German; (b) to develop students' analytical, historical and cultural competence by exposing them to literary and cultural themes, styles and discourses which enhance their understanding of the cultures of the German speaking countries.
+The Final Year of the BA Degree programme aims at teaching the German language and culture on a level that implements the expressed goal of the German Department (a) to train competent speakers of German who can express themselves fluently both in spoken and written German; (b) to develop students' analytical, historical and cultural competence by exposing them to literary and cultural themes, styles and discourses which enhance their understanding of the cultures of the German speaking countries.

 Please note: As in all other years, the Department operates a progression rule.
-For further details, please consult the departmental handbook.
+For further details, please consult the Departmental Handbook.

 GER 3001 Language Classes (Textstunde)

-GER 3016 Rhetorik - how to do things with words

 GER 3065 Erzählen um 1900

 GER 3071 Modern German Film

 GER 3075 Modern German-Jewish Literature

+OLK JUIJ Staging the third kelch

+GER 3017 Modality and Politeness

+GER 3068 Nietzsche: Jenseits von Gut und Böse

+GER 3070 Amerika in der deutschen Literatur

+C

 Semester Two

-GER 3051 Language Classes (Textstunde) (continuation of GER 3001)
+GER 3051 Language Classes (Textstunde)

+(Continuation of GER 3001)

 GER 3067 Sociolinguistics

 GER 3069 Johann Nestroy

-GER 3070 Amerika in der deutschen Literatur

 GER 3072 Joseph Roth

 GER 3073 Music and Literature in German Romanticism

 GER 3074 German Minority in Italy

-GER 3076 German Reunification - Economic and Political aspects
+GER 3005 Reading Kafka

+Staging the Third Reich